meilisearch/meilisearch-dart/README.md

       { id: 6, title: 'Philadelphia', genres: ['Drama'] },
   ]

-  // Add documents into index we just created. var update = await index.addDocuments(documents); // => { "updateId": 0 }
+  // If the index 'movies' does not exist, MeiliSearch creates it when you first add the documents. var update = await index.addDocuments(documents); // => { "updateId": 0 }
 }
 ```